JetRunner/GoBangX/README.md

 # GoBangX
-A GoBang Game Built by Qt Quick
+A GoBang Game Built with Qt Quick

 ## Introduction
 It's a cross-platform GoBang game with some amazing points as below: